 Mayo's system of evaluation provides students and faculty with a comprehensive look at individual performance.
 This allows faculty and administrative staff to direct students who are experiencing academic difficulty to the appropriate support resources, including tutoring programs and counseling opportunities.

-Mayo School of Health Sciences is committed to developing and maintaining the best education programs.
+Mayo Clinic School of Health Sciences is committed to developing and maintaining the best education programs.
 The curriculum and other aspects of this program are routinely assessed and changed as necessary to ensure the highest quality training.

 Nov.
 17, 2015